cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 }
 ```

-So in your test, you prepare the mock:
+In your test, prepare the mock:

 ```go
 func TestComputeLeaderboard(t *testing.T) {